kkaminsk/auditwindows/ApplicationSpecification.md

 - **Graceful skip** of devices missing required attributes.
 - **Continue on error** — no termination on transient failures.
 - **Error entries** logged with timestamp and exception detail.
+- **404 NotFound** for BitLocker or LAPS treated as non-fatal (interpreted as “no data”).
+- **REST fallback** is used when Microsoft.Graph cmdlets are unavailable to avoid module assembly conflicts.

 ------